REQUEST A DEMO

 • The patent thrust bearing wear indicator reaches the worn thickness by dissolving harmless silver in the lubricating oil.

-• The main shaft position control system allows you to easily adjust the main shaft position to compensate for liner wear and control the product size.
+• The spindle position control system allows you to easily adjust the spindle to compensate for liner wear and control the product size.

 Design benefits of gyratory crushers

-A gyratory crusher consists of a solid main shaft housed within a hollow body with vertically sloping sides.
-When the crushing surfaces come into contact with the material it is crushed, and the crushed products fall through the discharging opening.
+A gyratory crusher consists of a solid cone mounted on a rotating shaft and housed within a hollow body with conical or vertically sloping sides.
+When the crushing surfaces come into contact with each other, the material is crushed, and the crushed products fall through the discharging opening.

 Hydroset design Easy automatic tramp relief and setting of a crusher gap